v0idzdev/bb-bot/README.md

 > **~poll `yes/no question` | ~poll `question` `option a`, `option b`, `option c`** or **/poll `yes/no question`**

+Creates a poll that users can react with yes or no to.<br>

-📢 Put quote marks "" around the arguments if using the prefix command version.
-The slash command does not yet support multiple options.
+📢 Put quote marks "" around the arguments if using the prefix command version.<br>

-Creates a poll that users can react with yes or no to.
+⚠️ `/poll` does not yet support multiple options.

 > **~twitch `streamer name`** or **/twitch `streamer name`**